lingminhao/bambu/singlecell.md

 q()
 ```

-Finally, we can run bambu again for transcript quantification:
+Finally, we can run bambu again for transcript quantification using the extended transcript annotations from the previous run on each cell:

 ``` bash
 R